 The first rule of business travel is NEVER CHECK YOUR BAG.

 There are very few reasons why the business traveler will need to check your bag.
 Perhaps its for an extended trip (e.g. >1wk) or you are packing tools that are best checked.
+Or maybe your traveling with someone unique like a firearm.

 Aside from those very few reasons, no self-respecting business traveler is checking their bags – and you shouldn’t either.